 If you’re looking to start roleplaying, I wrote an article about RPGs that are great for beginners, other than Dungeons & Dragons; it’s on Medium.
+I’m working on an update recommending some more recent games, but all the ones in that list are still available and good choices!

 Dungeons & Dragons Resources

 • Basic cheat sheet – the basic rules you need while playing, all on one A4 page for easy reference.
 Includes important terms, common dice rolls, and a visual guide to dice.
-Based on the 2014 edition, but mostly compatible with the revised 2024 rules.
+Based on the 2014 edition, but mostly compatible with the 2024 rules.
 (PDF, 1 A4 page, 298 Kb; version 1.3, updated April 2023)

 • Combat reference – a summary of D&D combat rules: how turns work, available combat actions, and the rules for injury, healing and death.
-Based on the 2014 edition, but mostly compatible with the revised 2024 rules.
+Based on the 2014 edition, but mostly compatible with the 2024 rules.
 (PDF, 2 A4 pages, 93 Kb; version 1.4, added October 2019)

 • DM tips – some tips for first-time Dungeon Masters, also applicable to most other roleplaying games.
 Includes general advice, plus tips for using and interpreting dice rolls, running combat, and resolving problems with your players.
 Compatible with the 2024 rules.
 (PDF, 2 A4 pages, 90 Kb; version 1.0, added April 2023)